FierceEagle/fierceeagle.github.io/index.md

 {% include 3D_Plot_White_Median_Income_Alcohol.html %}

-Interesting, especially in this context is that, if we divide the data up into the consumption of specific types of products consumed in an area, thus into Wine, Beer and Spirits.
-We can see the summit line previously observed only to re-occur in regard to Wine consumption, while the pattern is nearly inverted for consumption of Spirits.
+Interesting, especially in this context is that, if we divide the data up into the consumption of specific types of products consumed in an area, thus into wine, beer and spirits.
+We can see the summit line previously observed only to re-occur in regard to wine consumption, while the pattern is nearly inverted for consumption of spirits.

 {% include 3D_Multi_Plot_Spirits_Wine.html %}